Charles Louis, Prince of Anhalt-Bernburg-Schaumburg-Hoym: First marriage

 The marriage was declared null and void by a court in The Hague on 26 July 1757, and Charles Louis and Benjamine's attempts to have their daughter recognized as a princess of Anhalt were rejected by the Reichshofrat on 11 May 1778; likewise. an attempt to obtain the title of countess of Anhalt was rejected on 14 September.
 Finally, Charles Louis obtained for his daughter the title of Baroness of Bärenthal (German: Freifrau von Bärenthal).

 Second marriage

-In Braunfels on 12 December 1765 Charles Louis married Princess Amalie Eleonore (b.
+In Braunfels on 12 December 1765 Charles Louis married Princess Amalie Eleonore of Solms-Braunfels (b.
 Braunfels, 22 November 1734 - d.
 Schaumburg, 19 April 1811), daughter of Frederick William, Prince of Solms-Braunfels and his second wife Countess Sophia Magdalena Benigna of Solms-Utphe.
 They had five children: